akc/hops/docs/index.md

 command line program called `hops`.

 For instance, we can generate the sequence of
-[Catalan numbers](https://oeis.org/A000108) from its generating function:
+[Catalan numbers](https://oeis.org/A000108) from its generating function, a functional equation, or an explicit formula for the *n*-th term:

 ```
 $ hops --prec=11 '2/(1+sqrt(1-4*x))'